 LSU's 2011 defense featured a young and explosive defensive front along with arguably the nation's top secondary with two national award winners in Tyrann Mathieu and Morris Claiborne.
 LSU allowed only six first half touchdowns, including just two in the first quarter, all season as the Tigers rode their dominant defense's style of play to a 13-0 regular season mark and the SEC title.

-In both 2010 and 2011, Chavis and the Tigers defense featured the Thorpe Award winner (nation’s top defensive back) in Patrick Peterson in 2010 and Claiborne in 2011, as well as the Bednarik Award winner (nation’s top defender) in Peterson and Mathieu in 2011.
-LSU was also home to the past two SEC Defensive Players of the Year in Peterson (2010), Mathieu (2011 by AP) and Claiborne (2011 by Coaches).
+In both 2010 and 2011, Chavis and the Tigers defense featured the Thorpe Award winner (nation's top defensive back) in Patrick Peterson in 2010 and Claiborne in 2011, as well as the Bednarik Award winner (nation's top defender) in Peterson and Mathieu in 2011.
+LSU was also home to the SEC Defensive Player of the Year in Peterson (2010), Mathieu (2011 by AP) and Claiborne (2011 by Coaches).

 LSU had four players off its 2011 defense selected in the NFL Draft, including two first rounders in Claiborne (6th overall) and defensive tackle Michael Brockers (12th overall).

 In 2010, LSU led the SEC and ranked 10th in the nation in pass defense (169.8), were No. 11 in scoring defense (18.2) and No. 12 in total defense (307.2).